-Have a great trip though as family travel offers priceless experiences and memories if you persevere ... over 6 years ago
+Have a great trip though as family travel offers priceless experiences and memories if you persevere ... almost 7 years ago

 We went to Vietnam when my son was 1 (and our travelling party had 4 kids under 5).
 We didn't travel by train, but did hike and stay in both cities and villages.
 The Vietnamese people are very child friendly and helpful.
 At 4 months, he's not going to be needing solid food, which can sometimes be the trickiest part when travelling.

 I agree that you should remember to take it slow to give yourselves and the baby time to adjust and enjoy along the way.
-Have fun! over 6 years ago
+Have fun! almost 7 years ago